ryrob30/mobile-services.en/help/ios/acquisition-main/tracking-deep-links/tracking-deep-links.md

 You can use this information to track deep and deferred deep links in your mobile apps by using the Adobe Mobile iOS SDK.

-For more information about how marketers use deep linking in their applications, see [Acquisition](/help/ios/acquisition-main/acquisition.md) in the [!DNL Adobe Mobile Services] documentation.
+For more information about how marketers use deep linking in their applications, see [Acquisition](/help/ios/acquisition-main/acquisition.md) in the Mobile Services documentation.

 ## Tracking deep links